ispcojp/AstroTrajDev/README_EN.md

 ## Using AstroTraj

 - Access the cloud version here: [AstroTraj](https://d3ckxaulmhak11.cloudfront.net/)
+    - Although the scope of use for the cloud version is currently limited, you can try it out.
+Please contact us by email at the address below.
 - GitHub repository (local installation version): Coming soon

 ### Quick Start